xtrupal/DeepCraft/README.md

 Welcome to the **first open-source Minecraft item image dataset**!

-This repo is made for machine learning, computer vision, and modding experiments where you need clean, labeled images of Minecraft items.
-Right now, we’re focusing on food but the goal is to eventually cover **everything** (tools, blocks, mobs, etc.).
+This repo is built for machine learning, computer vision, and modding projects where you need clean, labeled images of Minecraft items.
+Right now, we’re focusing only on **food items**, but the bigger goal is to cover everything — tools, blocks, mobs, and more — across separate, dedicated repos.

+---

+> ⚠️ **Note:** This dataset is just getting started — currently includes a **small set of images** (4 food items: apple, golden apple, carrot, golden carrot).
+> All images were collected manually using in-game screenshots.
+More contributions are welcome!

 ---